sleroy/java_architecture_analyzer/purpose.md

 The `inventory` command will the following parameters :
 * `--source` : the optional path to the source of the application
-* `--binary` : the optional path to the JAR files of the application
+* `--binary` : the optional path to the JAR, WAR, EAR, and ZIP files of the application or directories containing such files
-* `--war` : the optional path to the WAR files of the application
 * `--output`: the result of the analysis ( CSV ), Default is inventory.csv value.
 * `--encoding`: the default encoding to use to read the files.
 By default the platform encoding is used.
 * `--java_version`: the java version of the source file.
 Mandatory if --source is used
 * `--inspector`: the list of inspectors to use ( comma separated list of inspector names).
 Optional.
-By default everything is uded.
+By default everything is used.

 The purpose of this command is to create an inventory of the application classes as a spreadsheet.